 The primary outcome is time to the first treatment failure (TF), for a participant, i.e. TF may occur in either eye and may be triggered by incident ANIU in an eye that did not previously have ANIU.
 TF is defined as a composite of standard criteria reflecting clinical decision-making, including visual acuity and clinical signs of active inflammation which have been used successfully in other ANIU trials [1, 4, 58].

 Our definition of TF will modify the composite endpoint used in the VISUAL trials [1,2] by: (i) excluding isolated anterior uveitis as a TF event (it can be treated effectively and safely with low dose, low frequency topical CS); and (ii) including a clinically important deterioration in CMO as a TF event [11], because it is an ANIU complication causing visual loss in a third of patients [59] which has often studied as a TF event in other trials of ANIU.

 Participants will be assessed for TF at each visit after randomisation.

-Any of the following criteria in one or both eves, where applicable, will constitute TF:
+Any of the following criteria in one or both eyes, where applicable, will constitute TF:

-- i. >=15 letter decrease in best corrected visual acuity (BCVA), compared to BCVA measured by an optometrist masked to treatment allocation at the 16 week TRI visit; - ii. new active inflammatory chorioretinal lesions (masked review of fundus colour and autofluorescence images by clinician); - >20% increase in central macular thickness (CMT), compared to CMT at the 16 week TRI timepoint (CMT is a parameter that is measured by an automated algorithm when doing optical coherence tomography (OCT)); - iv. onset or worsening of retinal vasculitis (masked clinician assessment of fundus fluoroscein angiogram); - v.
-2 step worsening of vitreous haze compared to score at the 16-week TRI visit (masked clinician assessment); - vi. prescription by a masked clinician of >5mg/day oral prednisolone to maintain uveitis remission (i.e. to avert relapse before any of the above criteria for manifest active disease (i-v)).
+- i. >=15 letter decrease in best corrected visual acuity (BCVA), compared to BCVA measured by an optometrist masked to treatment allocation at the 16 week TRI visit; - ii. new active inflammatory chorioretinal lesions (masked review of fundus colour and autofluorescence images by clinician during the RCT; unmasked during the OLE); - >20% increase in central macular thickness (CMT), compared to CMT at the 16 week TRI timepoint (CMT is a parameter that is measured by an automated algorithm when doing optical coherence tomography (OCT)); - iv. onset or worsening of retinal vasculitis (masked clinician assessment of fundus fluoroscein angiogram during the RCT; unmasked during the OLE); - v.
+2 step worsening of vitreous haze compared to score at the 16-week TRI visit (masked clinician assessment during the RCT; unmasked during the OLE);

+vi. prescription by a masked clinician of >5mg/day oral prednisolone to maintain uveitis remission (i.e. to avert relapse before any of the above criteria for manifest active disease (i-v) during the RCT; unmasked during the OLE).